 Auto Block (Resistance Belaying a Second)

-Belaying a second directly off the anchor is a convenient way to ensure a reliable catch and a comfortable belay while multi-pitch climbing (be sure to read the manufacturer's instructions carefully, as this type of belay configuration is more complex and mistakes can result in death).
+Belaying a second directly off the anchor is a convenient way to ensure a reliable catch and a comfortable belay during multi-pitch climbing (be sure to read the manufacturer's instructions carefully, as this type of belay configuration is more complex and mistakes can result in death).
 All the devices we tried, except the Black Diamond ATC XP and Pilot, Mammut Smart 2.0, and the Petzl Verso, feature some way to do so.
 Unfortunately, though, many of these devices create substantial friction that can exhaust a belayer's shoulders and elbows.